apache/flink-web/contributing/docs-style.md

 ## Language Style

 Below, you find some basic guidelines that can help ensure readability and accessibility in your writing.
-For a deeper and more complete dive into language style, also refer to [The Guiding Principles of ACORN](#the-guiding-principles-of-acorn).
+For a deeper and more complete dive into language style, also refer to the [General Guiding Principles](#general-guiding-principles).

 ### Addressing the User